braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/kochava.md

 Once Braze receives attribution data from Kochava, the status connection indicator on "Technology Partners", then "Attribution" will change to green and a timestamp of the last successful request will be included.
 Note that this will not happen until we receive data about an __attributed__ install.
 Organic installs are ignored by our API and are not counted when determining if a successful connection was established.

 __Note for [Android][29] and [Windows][30] Support__:<br>
 If you are planning to leverage the server-side integration between Braze and Kochava, you will need to ensure that you utilize the `IdentityLink` method of the Kochava SDK to capture the Braze ID.
-Braze generates a device GUID and that ID should be passed into the `IdentityLink` method.
-Braze also has the option to match on __device_id__ and __IDFA__ (if enabled).
 The 'Braze ID' can be retrieved using the following method:

 {% tabs %}
 {% tab JAVA %}